TREKKING INTO THE SHERPA HEARTLAND

 OUR SHERPA TEAM

-Our guides are local to the upper Khumbu region and have years of experience leading trekking groups on these trails.
-They provide unique insights into the local culture and way of life with their extensive knowledge and deep connections in the area.
-Not only are they proficient in English, trained in first aid and CPR and adept at handling any kind of emergency, they are also in tune with each trekker’s abilities and interests and flexible in delivering unique experiences for each and every group.
-You will feel that you are traveling with a friend, as they take you into their family member’s homes for tea and share with you about Sherpa customs and way of life in these rugged mountains.
+Our guides are local to the upper Khumbu region of Nepal and have years of experience leading trekking groups on these trails.
+With their extensive knowledge and deep connections in the area, they are able to provide unique insights into the local culture and way of life.
+Not only are our team of guides proficient in English, trained in first aid and CPR, and adept at handling any kind of emergency, they are also in tune with each trekker’s abilities and interests.
+In this way, our guides are able to maintain flexibility while delivering unique experiences for each and every group.
+Traveling with our Sherpa team members, you will feel like you are traveling with a friend—one that may even bring you into his family members’ homes for tea while opening your eyes to the Sherpa customs and way of life in these rugged mountains.

 Tenzing Sherpa manages all of our on-the-ground operations in Nepal and is our lead guide.
-His family is from Thame, a small village in the Everest Region where we stay for a night along our trekking route.
-Along with his wife, Dadoma, he runs our Sherpa homestay in Kathmandu.
-Prior to founding Nima and Neema Treks, he worked for the World Wildlife Fund and The Sherpa Society Trekking Agency.
-He brings over twenty years of trekking experience, with an excellent knowledge in Nepalese wildlife and an extensive understanding of Sherpa culture and Buddhism.
-Tenzing is proficient in English and he goes above and beyond to ensure that our groups are well taken care of and that their interests and curiosities are peaked along the trail.
-When he is not trekking he enjoys traveling and spending time with his family.
+His family is from Thame, a small village in the Everest region, where we stay for a night on our trekking route.
+Along with his wife, Dadoma, he also runs our Sherpa homestay in Kathmandu.
+Prior to founding Nima and Neema Treks, Tenzing worked for the World Wildlife Fund and the Sherpa Society Trekking Agency.
+He brings more than 20 years of trekking experience as well as an excellent knowledge of Nepalese wildlife and an extensive understanding of Sherpa culture and Buddhism.
+Tenzing is proficient in English and goes above and beyond to ensure that our groups are well cared for while catering to their unique interests along the trail.
+When he is not trekking, Tenzing enjoys traveling and spending time with his family.

-Growing up in Nepal, Ongyel Sherpa worked as a guide for Nima & Neema Treks and met people from around the world.
-This experience gave Ongyel a dream to leave Nepal, get an education and start a company.
-Ongyel’s uncle was a Sherpa guide and had led an American doctor, Dr. Geoff Tabin, to the summit of Everest in 1988.
-Dr. Tabin had gone on to establish the Himalayan Cataract Project, a foundation with a goal to end curable blindness in the Himalayan region, and came to know Ongyel as a young boy while working at a clinic nearby his family’s village of Khumjung.
-Eventually, Dr. Tabin sponsored Ongyel’s first trip to the U.S. where he stayed to complete his higher education.
-In 2005 Ongyel started his company, US Sherpa, bringing hand-made, natural fiber, artisan goods from Nepal to the US.
+Growing up in Nepal, Ongyel Sherpa worked as a guide for Nima & Neema Treks, where he had the chance to meet people from around the world.
+This experience gave Ongyel the inspiration to leave Nepal and get an education, and eventually, to start his own company.
+Ongyel’s uncle was a Sherpa guide who had led an American doctor, Geoff Tabin, to the summit of Everest in 1988.
+Dr. Tabin went on to establish the Himalayan Cataract Project, a foundation that works to end curable blindness in the Himalayan region.
+He came to know Ongyel as a young boy while Dr. Tabin was working at a clinic near his village of Khumjung.
+Eventually, Dr. Tabin sponsored Ongyel’s first trip to the U.S., where he decided to stay on to complete his higher education.
+In 2005, Ongyel started his company, US Sherpa, bringing hand-made, natural-fiber, artisan goods from Nepal to America.
 He now lives in Burlington, Vermont with his wife and two young children.

 Kumar Katuwal is a Sherpa guide with 15 years of trekking experience throughout the Nepal Himalaya.
-He works as a full time guide, and sometimes as a porter, and is skilled in trek cooking.
+Kumar works as a full-time guide and sometime-porter, and is skilled in trek cooking.
 He lives with his wife and two children.

-We typically have one porter for every two trekkers.
-Our porters are local to the region and are well cared for.
-We adhere to all standards for the safe treatment and quality conditions for porters.
-They are provided with adequate accommodation, food, clothing and footwear, insurance, and adhere strictly to the weight limits as mandated by the Ministry of Tourism (30kg).
+We typically have one porter for every two trekkers on the trail.
+They are local to the region and Mountain Kora adheres to all standards for safe treatment and quality conditions for our porters.
+They are provided with adequate accommodations, food, clothing, and footwear.
+In addition to insurance coverage, we strictly adhere to the weight limits our porters may carry, as mandated by the Ministry of Tourism (30kg).
 You may visit Porters’ Progress to learn more about the safe treatment and care of porters in Nepal.